artjomka/task-automated-testing/README.md

-To run go to project directory and user gradlew run -Parg="path to mind map file here"
+To run go to project directory and user gradlew run -Parg="mind map file in resource folder"